 Who Is Stevie Nicks?

-Stevie Nicks was born May 26, 1948, in Phoenix, Arizona.
-She signed with Fleetwood Mac in 1975, becoming an overnight sensation.
+Stevie Nicks signed with Fleetwood Mac in 1975, becoming an overnight sensation.
 She also released solo albums.
 After years of struggling with addiction (during which time she continued to tour and put out new albums), Nicks regained her health and energy.
 Fleetwood Mac reunited in 1997 and was inducted into the Rock and Roll Hall of Fame in 1998.

-The tight-knit Nicks clan included Stevie's paternal grandfather, Aaron Nicks, a would-be country star.
+The tight-knit Nicks clan included Nicks' paternal grandfather, Aaron Nicks, a would-be country star.
 Grandfather Nicks handcrafted a guitar for young Stevie and taught her well-known selections from the country music cannon.
-By the time she was five years old, Stevie was gigging with him at local gin mills.
+By the time she was five years old, Nicks was gigging with him at local gin mills.
 Around this time her brother, Christopher, was born.

 Partnership with Lindsey Buckingham

-After high school, Stevie briefly enrolled in San Jose State College, but by 1968 she'd dropped out.
-The Nicks family relocated once again—this time, to Chicago—but Stevie opted to stay in California.
+After high school, Nicks briefly enrolled in San Jose State College, but by 1968 she'd dropped out.
+The Nicks family relocated once again — this time, to Chicago — but Nicks opted to stay in California.
 Along with Buckingham, she joined the local band, Fritz, which established a small following.
 The group opened for bigger acts such as Janis Joplin and Jimi Hendrix before they disbanded in 1971.

 The newly forged band quickly recorded an eponymous collection that went straight to No. 1 and sold 3 million copies.
-Nicks' tracks—especially the mystical "Rhiannon" and the romantic ballad "Landslide"—were smash hits, and transformed the singer into an overnight sensation.
-Subsequent touring efforts showed audiences Stevie's flowing outfits and whirling onstage dances.
+Nicks' tracks — especially the mystical "Rhiannon" and the romantic ballad "Landslide"— were smash hits, and transformed the singer into an overnight sensation.
+Subsequent touring efforts showed audiences Nicks' flowing outfits and whirling onstage dances.

 Stevie continued on at a prodigious rate, recording 1982's Mirage with Fleetwood Mac and her second solo effort, The Wild Heart, in 1983.
 Around this time, Stevie's best friend, Robin, succumbed to leukemia.
 In an effort to provide a mother for Robin's young son, Matthew, Stevie married Robin's widower, Kim Anderson.
 The relationship lasted less than a year.